ezell38/Hello_CircuitPython/README.md

 ### Description & Code

 The goal of this assignment was to make the serial moniter display how many times the photointerrupter was interrupted in a 4 second span.
+I used if statements to tell it when to add ot the counter.

 ```python
 interrupter.pull = Pull.UP